RdjatDeepak/GreenRide/README.md

 # GreenRide
-Ride hailing platform my new Project using Machine Learning for route optimizarion
+Ride hailing platform my new Project using Machine Learning for route optimizarion The GreenRide platform's architecture is designed for high availability and elastic scalability to support a rapidly expanding fleet and user base.
+Our current monolithic Spring Boot backend provides a strong foundation, but to handle anticipated volume, the system would immediately transition to a Microservices Architecture.
+This involves breaking the system into distinct, independently deployable services (e.g., dedicated Auth Service)to ensure development velocity and fault isolation.